SeaQuest DSV

-SeaQuest DSV (stylized as seaQuest DSV and also promoted as simply seaQuest) is an American science fiction television series created by Rockne S. O'Bannon.
-It originally aired on NBC between 1993 and 1996.
+SeaQuest DSV (stylized as seaQuest DSV and also promoted as simply seaQuest) is an American science fiction television series created by Rockne S. O'Bannon for NBC.
+It aired between 1993 and 1996.
 In its final season, it was renamed seaQuest 2032.
-Set in "the near future" - originally the year 2018 in the first season - seaQuest DSV (the ship prefix standing for "deep-submergence vehicle") originally mixed high drama with realistic scientific fiction.
-It originally starred Roy Scheider as Captain Nathan Bridger, designer and commander of the eponymous naval submarine seaQuest DSV 4600, Jonathan Brandis as Lucas Wolenczak, a teenaged computer genius placed aboard seaQuest by his father, and Stephanie Beacham as Kristin Westphalen, the chief medical officer and head of the seaQuest science department.
-In the opening episode of the third season Scheider departed the show, his character Bridger was replaced by Michael Ironside as Captain Oliver Hudson.
+Set in "the near future" (the year 2018 in the first season), seaQuest DSV originally mixed high drama with realistic scientific fiction.
+The first two seasons star Roy Scheider as Captain Nathan Bridger, designer and commander of the eponymous naval submarine seaQuest DSV 4600, the ship prefix standing for "deep-submergence vehicle".

+Jonathan Brandis portrays Lucas Wolenczak, a teenaged computer genius placed aboard seaQuest by his father, and Stephanie Beacham portrayed Kristin Westphalen, the chief medical officer and head of the seaQuest science department.
+In the opening episode of the third season Bridger departed DSV 4600 and was replaced by Captain Oliver Hudson, played by Michael Ironside.
 Also present was a dolphin character called Darwin who, due to technological advances, was able to communicate with the crew.
 Steven Spielberg expressed interest in the project and served as one of the show's executive producers during the first two seasons.

-Production of the first season was marked by disputes between the producers, NBC and cast members, changes in the production staff, and even an earthquake.
-The second season contained changes in the cast as well as continued disputes between cast members and producers, while the third season introduced a new lead actor and title.
+Production of the first season was marked by disputes between the producers, NBC and cast members, changes in the production staff, and an earthquake.
+The second season saw changes in the cast, as well as continued disputes between cast members and producers.
+The third season introduced a new lead actor and title.
 While initially popular, the series began to decline in ratings throughout its run and was abruptly canceled in the middle of its third season.